BA (Hons) Sports Business & Sports Broadcasting

 96 UCAS points

-When the English Premier League increased the number of matches available for live broadcast from 138 to 154 per season, they auctioned 116 to BSkyB and 38 to BT.
-The price was approximately £6.5 million per match or around £1,200 per second of game time, totalling in excess of £3 billion overall.
+When the English Premier League increased the number of matches available for live broadcast from 154 to 168 per season for the 2016-19 period, they auctioned 126 to BSkyB and 42 to BT.
+The price was approximately £10.2million per match, totalling in excess of £5billion overall.
 Sports broadcasters ESPN and Sky Sports were second and fourth respectively in Forbes Magazine’s top 40 sports company brands of 2013.
-The top 10 sports events had a brand value of almost £1 billion.
+The top 10 sports events had a brand value of almost £1billion.

-Together sports business and sports broadcasting are one of the biggest businesses in the world.
-It is impossible to imagine one without the other.
-You will gain an understanding of the diverse levels of both sports business and broadcasting, whether it is commercial, event day and sponsorship revenues of rights management and audience profile; whether it is studio and outside recording technologies or match commentary, match reports, television presenting and interviews.
+Together sports business and sports broadcasting are one of the biggest businesses in the world, and it is impossible to imagine one without the other.
+You will gain an understanding of the diverse levels of both sports business and broadcasting, including commercial, event day and sponsorship revenues of rights management and audience profile.
+Techniques will also be studied for studio and outside recording technologies or match commentary, match reports, television presenting and interviews.

 You will have the opportunity to work with broadcasting specialists at Wembley Stadium to understand practices both on the field and in the studio, with access to first class broadcasting equipment to enrich your learning experience.
 You will be taught by industry professionals who excel in areas such as professional journalism, freelancing and editing.